 South Weber City Community Services provides for the short and long-range planning of South Weber City.
 This department in prior years was called Planning and Zoning.
-This budget includes the creation of the Community Services Director position, the removal of the contracted planner position, and the transition of code enforcement, human resources, emergency management, crossing guard program, and risk management from the Administrative department.
-The department includes two full time and one part time employee.
+This budget includes the creation of the Community Services Director, the removal of the contracted planner position, and the transition of code enforcement from the Administrative department.
 Zoning services are comprised of both full-time and contracted personnel.
-The South Weber City Building Official Officer is charged with assisting citizens and business groups with compliance to the City's code, standards, ordinances, and permitting process for the regulation of building construction; and working with developers and contractors through the development process for the successful achievement of their project goals.
+The South Weber City Building Official is charged with assisting citizens and business groups with compliance to the City's code, standards, ordinances, and permitting process for the regulation of building construction; and working with developers and contractors through the development process for the successful achievement of their project goals.
 South Weber City has contracted with Jones & Associates Consulting Engineers for engineering services.
-This year goal is to streamline human resources by January 2022 and update building permit applications by June of 2022.